Your two-page, typed essay will be due on Thursday, September 24, at the beginning of class. (Double-check your printer supplies now!)

-Your goal in this assignment is to connect our mystery text to the six writers (Adams, Du Bois, Gilman, Robinson, Masters, Frost) that we’ve read and discussed in class so far.
+Your goal in this assignment is to connect our mystery poem to the seven writers (Adams, Du Bois, Gilman, Robinson, Masters, Frost, Millay) that we’ve read and discussed in class so far.

 One possible way to approach the assignment:

-- Read through your notes and annotations on all of our six writers.
-As you review, focus on themes (order/disorder, consciousness, self, alienation, etc.), motifs (“the house,” “the village,” ghosts, doubling, etc.) and tropes (irony, epistemology/knowledge, subjectivity/objectivity, etc.).
-(Recall that one implicit current in our discussions has been a commonality of themes, motifs, and tropes shared among the texts we’ve read.)
+- Read through your notes and annotations on all of our seven writers.
+As you review, focus on themes (order/disorder, consciousness, self, form and force, etc.), motifs (“the house,” “the village,” doubling, etc.) and tropes (irony, epistemology, agency, etc.).
+Recall that one implicit current in our discussions has been a commonality themes, motifs, and tropes shared among the texts we’ve read.

-- Think about continuities in theme, motif, or trope between the mystery text and our class texts.
-Focus on the theme(s), motif(s), and/or trope(s) that seem most important in the mystery text.
+- Think about continuities in theme, motif, or trope between the mystery poem and our class texts.
+Focus on the theme(s), motif(s), and/or trope(s) that seem most important in the mystery poem.
 E.g. you only have two pages, so you may not be able to write about all the relevant connections.

-- In no more than two, typed pages, explain how the mystery text “fits” with the writers and texts we’ve looked at so far.
-I.e. how does the mystery text seem to develop or rework the particular theme(s), motif(s), and/or trope(s) that you’ve identified as common to the mystery text and our class authors and texts.
+- In no more than two, typed pages, explain how the mystery poem “fits” with the writers and texts we’ve looked at so far.
+I.e. how does the mystery poem seem to develop or rework the particular theme(s), motif(s), and/or trope(s) that you’ve identified as common to the mystery text and our class authors and texts.

-- In your final paragraph, suggest a title for the mystery text and briefly explain why this title seems appropriate.
+- In your final paragraph, suggest a title for the mystery poem and briefly explain why this title seems appropriate.

 Some other things to keep in mind:

-It’s absolutely permissible to discuss the mystery text and its various possible connections together in informal groups.
+- It’s absolutely permissible to discuss the mystery poem and its various possible connections together in informal groups.
 (I would encourage it.)
 However, you must write your own essay.

-Be sure to proofread.
-As always, I will borrow the “Three Strikes and You’re Out” rule from our nation’s most hallowed pastime (e.g. baseball).
+- Be sure to proofread.
+As always, I will borrow the “Three Strikes and You’re Out” rule from baseball.
 After the second typographical, spelling, grammar, or usage error, I will stop reading your essay and evaluate what I’ve read.

 If it helps, here’s another way to think about this assignment: I’m asking you to use the text we’ve already read to make sense of a text we haven’t read.
 In other words, how do our class texts alert you to significant and interesting features of the mystery text.
 How well can you use our class texts to “read” something new?
 This gives you a chance to extend and reflect on what you know.
 It gives me a chance to see how much you’ve learned about the texts we’ve read.

-I’m available for questions directly related to the assignment up until the afternoon of Saturday, September 23.
+I’m available for questions directly related to the assignment up until the evening of Tuesday, September 22.